wp-plugins/smooth-streaming-video-player/readme.txt

 == Description ==

-With this plugin, you can link a Smooth Streaming video to a post and play it inside a Silverlight player on a PC or Mac.
+With this plugin, you can link adaptive streaming (with Smooth Streaming in live mode or not) and progressive download videos (MP4 and WMV) to a post and play it inside a Silverlight player on a PC or Mac.
 You can also play your Smooth Streaming video on a iPhone or iPad because this plugin implements a HTML 5 video tag.

 This plugin has these main features :

 * SMF 2.3 player implementation
 * Simple administration to configure the plugin
-* Easy to link a Smooth Streaming Video to a post
+* Easy to link a video to a post
-* Media RSS exposition of latest Smooth Streaming Videos linked to the blog posts
+* Media RSS exposition of latest videos linked to the blog posts
-* HTML 5 video tag implementation to play Smooth Streaming Videos on iPhone and iPad
+* HTML 5 video tag implementation to play videos (MP4 for progressive download videos and Smooth Streaming for adaptive streaming videos) on iPhone and iPad

-Warning : your Smooth Streaming videos must be hosted on a IIS web server with 'Media Services' extension installed.
+Warning : your Smooth Streaming videos (in Live mode or not) must be hosted on a IIS web server with 'Media Services' extension installed.
 But your WordPress website can be stay hosted on a Apache web server.
+Other types of videos can be hosted on the server of your choice.

 == Installation ==

 1. Just place the smooth-streaming-video-player directory in your WordPress plugins directory
 2. Activate the SVP plugin through the 'Plugins' menu in WordPress
+3. Add, configure and scan a source of videos
+4. Link a video to a post
-3. Place `<?php the_smooth_video_player(); ?>` in your templates (i.e. in 'single.php')
+5. Place `<?php the_smooth_video_player(); ?>` in your templates (i.e. in 'single.php')

 == Frequently Asked Questions ==